William Prowse: Continued service and later years

 Prowse remained aboard the Sirius in the Mediterranean serving under Vice-Admiral Collingwood.
-On 17 April 1806 he engaged an enemy flotilla off Civitavecchia.
+On 17 April 1806 he engaged a French flotilla near Civitavecchia off the mouth of the River Tiber.
 The flotilla consisted of the 18-gun corvette Bergère, three armed brigs, a bomb vessel, a cutter and three gunboats.
 The Bergère held off the Sirius until Prowse forced her surrender.
 For this action Prowse was mentioned in despatches and awarded a sword from the Lloyd's Patriotic Fund.
 The Sirius was paid off in May 1808 and in March 1810 Prowse took command of the 74-gun HMS Theseus.
 He was nominated a Companion of the Bath on 4 June 1815, and a Colonel of the Royal Marines on 12 August 1819.
 He commanded her in the North Sea until 23 December 1813, after which he went onshore and saw no further active service.
 He was promoted to rear-admiral on 19 July 1821 and died on 23 March 1826 in St Pancras, London at the age of 72.